endlos99/xdt99/doc/MANUAL.md

     ***** Warning: Unresolved references: VSBW, VMBW, KSCAN, VWTR

 This warning lists all symbols imported by `REF`, for which no external symbol defined by `DEF` was found.
-Since all unresolved symbols are E/A utility functions, and we are creating object code for E/A option 3, we can ignore this warning.
+Since all unresolved symbols in our previous examples are E/A utility functions provided by the E/A cartridge, we can ignore this warning.
 In all other cases, this warning indicates an error that might crash our program.

 On Linux and macOS platforms, all warnings and errors are _colored_ by default.
 Irrespective of platform, the use of color can be turned on or off by using the color options `--color on` or `--color off`, resp.
-(Technical note: Colors require so-called ANSI escape sequences, something that Windows `cmd.exe` only started to support very recently.)
+(Technical note: Colors require so-called ANSI escape sequences, something that Windows `cmd.exe` only started to support recently.)

 Frequently used options, such as `-R` or `--color on/off` can be stored in the `xas99`-specific environment variable `XAS99_CONFIG`.
 On most platforms, this